karmab/kcli/README.rst

    paths or relative to where you're running kcli.
 Only checked in profile or plan file

-docker support
+Docker support
 --------------

-docker support is mainly enabled as a commodity to launch some containers along vms in plan files.
+Docker support is mainly enabled as a commodity to launch some containers along vms in plan files.
 Of course, you will need docker installed on the hypervisor.
 So the following can be used in a plan file to launch a container: